Ryan-Rhys/Heteroscedastic-BO/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 Heteroscedastic Bayesian Optimisation uisng the most likely heteroscedatic Gaussian Process as the surrogate model.
+Implements the approach from "Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation" available at [https://iopscience.iop.org/article/10.1088/2632-2153/ac298c/meta]

 Experiment scripts may be found in the BayesOpt/bayesopt_experiments directory.

 <p align="center">